lazymia/NY-CITI-BIKES-ANALYSIS-REPORT/README.md

 #### Data Analysis with SQL
 SQL queries were used to address the project’s main questions, such as;
-- dentifying popular pick-up locations
+- identifying popular pick-up locations
-- evaluating trip durations by age group, and
+- evaluating trip durations by age group
+- determining which age group rents bikes most frequently
 - examining user behavior based on age and subscription type

 #### Visualization and Reporting with Power BI